rkassila/rkassila/README.md

 I'm a data enthusiast with a focus on leveraging insights for healthcare innovation.
-I recently completed the Data Science and AI training at Le Wagon Tokyo.
+I am a alumni of Data Science and AI training at Le Wagon Tokyo.

 ## Project